Real time 3D coherent X-ray diffraction imaging

-where $\alpha_k$ represents weight coefficients that are periodic with respect to the range of $N_p$, satisfy $\sum_{k=-N_p/2+1}^{N_p/2}\alpha_k=1$ and are chosen such that they decrease with an increase of $|k|$.
+where $\alpha_k$ represents weight coefficients that are periodic with respect to the range of $N_p$, satisfy $\sum_{k=-N_p/2+1}^{N_p/2}\alpha_k=1$, and are chosen such that they decrease with an increase of $|k|$.
 An example choice can be $\alpha_0=0.6$, $\alpha_{-1}=\alpha_1=0.2$ and $\alpha_k=0$ for $|k|>1$, otherwise.
 The fact that the coefficients are periodic implies that each reconstructed PO at a certain episode iteration is obtained based on adjacent objects from the previous episode iteration in a carousel (circular) manner.
 The reconstruction of the POs in all the episodes requires a small number of iterations $N_{ei}$ since this reconstruction is based on an approximation from the previous iteration, which is much better than a random guess.
-The dominant time-consuming part here is the 2D phase retrieval iterations.
-The computation time scales as $O(N_pN_i^{2D}N^2\log N)$ and the memory consumption scales as $O(N^2)$, where $N_i^{2D}=N_e\times N_{ei}$ is the total number of 2D iterations for one episode.